ArjunaCluster/ArjunaUsers/getting_started/hello_world.md

 > See [sbatch] for more information.

-This file will contain the [standard output] of our script `~/hello_world.sh`, but we're not limited to just this file.
-We could also write to a different file, like this:
+This file will contain the [standard output] of the script `~/hello_world.sh`.
+Job scripts are not limited to just this file.
+Output can be saved to other files like this:

 ```bash